mentalwellbeing/mentalwellbeing.github.io/_pages/kindness_act.md

 - doing an activity with your family or housemates that they love to do

 ### Contributing money:
-- donating to a charity (here are some “evidence-backed, thoroughly vetted, underfunded organizations”:https://www.givewell.org/charities/top-charities
+- donating to a charity (here are some “evidence-backed, thoroughly vetted, underfunded organizations”:https://www.givewell.org/charities/top-charities https://www.givewell.org/charities/top-charities
+- <a href="https://www.givewell.org/charities/top-charities" target="_blank">charities</a>
 - shipping a family member something from their Amazon wish list
 - contributing to a coworker’s GoFundMe project